-Police in 1928 Austria arrest Phillippe Halsman, of Jewish origin, for Patricide and allege that he killed his father, Morduch, while on a hiking trip.
+Police in 1928 Austria arrest Phillippe Halsman, of Jewish origin, for patricide and allege that he killed his father, Morduch, while on a hiking trip.
 Phillippe is defended by a Jewish ...

-Police in 1928 Austria arrest Phillippe Halsman, of Jewish origin, for Patricide and allege that he killed his father, Morduch, while on a hiking trip.
+Police in 1928 Austria arrest Phillippe Halsman, of Jewish origin, for patricide and allege that he killed his father, Morduch, while on a hiking trip.
 Phillippe is defended by a Jewish lawyer, Richard Pressburger, who quickly comes to the conclusion that Judge Larcher is prejudiced against his client.
-This allegation prompts Larcher to warn Richard to continue defending his client - or join him in the cell for contempt charges.
-The question remains will Richard continue to defend his client or give up this case as he probably realizes that there is no chance of a fair trial.Written by
+This allegation prompts Larcher to warn Richard to continue defending his client, or join him in the cell for contempt charges.
+The question remains will Richard continue to defend his client, or give up this case as he probably realizes that there is no chance of a fair trial.Written by

 13 of 17 people found this review helpful.

 Was this review helpful to you?